Azure-Samples/digital-twins-samples/HandsOnLab/Readme.md

 ![Device Connection String](./images/update-device-key.png)

-> HINT: Remember that the Azure Function assumes the --device-id matches the --twin-id created when a Twin is initialized.
+> [!NOTE] Remember that the Azure Function assumes the --device-id matches the --twin-id created when a Twin is initialized.
->

 ## Configure Azure Digital Twin to route data to other environments